DUI Tests in Tampa, FL

 The following are examples of other field sobriety tests:

-- Recite the alphabet backward.
+- Recite the alphabet and/or count backward.

 - Stand with feet together while tipping the head backward.